Exit

 The first year after having a baby is also a time of great change not only to your identity but also to your relationships.
 It’s helpful to take a breath and pause for a moment and let it all sink in, allowing yourself time to settle into your new life as a parent.
 It takes time to adjust and also to get to know your baby and learn to manage your new life.

-When should I seek further support?
+When to seek further support

-• they may not realise they have a medical condition that can be treated.
+• They may not realise they have a medical condition that can be treated

-• prior negative experience with health professionals.
+• Prior negative experience with health professionals

-• fear of having the baby taken away.
+• Fear of having the baby taken away

 Where can I find help?